 Large engines increase the Volkswagen Touareg's running costs but the plug-in hybrid has the potential to be much more reasonable

 The Touareg has been on sale for several years with a fairly traditional diesel or petrol engine, despite rivals like the Volvo XC90, Range Rover Sport and BMW X5 coming with the option of plug-in hybrid technology.
-Now, the biggest Volkswagen SUV is also available as a plug-in hybrid (but only in the form of the top-spec Touareg R form and in more modest eHybrid Elegance form.
+Now, the biggest Volkswagen SUV is also available as a plug-in hybrid, in both top-spec Touareg R form and in more modest eHybrid Elegance form.
 The R has the ability to drive for around 28 miles on electricity alone, while the Elegance ups that figure to 31 miles.
 While that’s reasonable, a plug-in hybrid X5 or Mercedes GLE will both manage over 50 miles on battery power.

 Volkswagen Touareg MPG & CO2

 A brace of 3.0-litre V6 diesel engines forms the backbone of the Touareg line-up, based on those found in the Audi Q7 and Porsche Cayenne.
-They make 228 and 282bhp respectively and both versions can return 34.4mpg while emitting over 220g/km of CO2.
-This puts it firmly in the top 37% Benefit-in-Kind (BiK) band for company-car drivers, so Volkswagen will be hoping for more private buyers here.
+They make 228bhp and 282bhp, respectively, and both versions can return 34.4mpg while emitting over 215g/km of CO2.
+This puts them firmly in the top 37% Benefit-in-Kind (BiK) band for company-car drivers, so Volkswagen will be hoping for more private buyers here.
 The largest diesel engine fitted to the Volvo XC90 is smaller, managing 44mpg and emitting less CO2.

-The luxury SUV’s price, complexity and powerful engines mean it’s expensive to insure, with the entry-level diesel sitting in groups 38-40.
-With more power, this increases to 41-42 out of 50 groups, but this is still several groups lower than the outgoing version.
-The R is in group 48.
+The luxury SUV’s price, complexity and powerful engines mean it’s expensive to insure, with the entry-level diesel sitting in group 41.
+The rest of the standard range sits between groups 42 to 47 out of 50.
+The R is in group 49.

 Volkswagen has offered a standard three-year/60,000-mile warranty with its new vehicles for many years, and while it’s fairly typical for the industry, rivals like BMW do slightly better with unlimited mileage in the first three years.